 Medications that may help relieve pain include:

-A nerve block or corticosteroid injections may be recommended to deliver medication directly to the nerve.
+A nerve block or corticosteroid injections may be advised to deliver medication directly to the nerve.
 A nerve block stops the nerve from sending pain signals.
 A corticosteroid can reduce inflammation of tissue around the nerve to reduce pressure on the nerve.

 Severe or Recurrent Neuralgia